TootsBtlm/Hanabi/README.md

 ## Strategy

 The strategy of the agent is based on the function `reward` that evaluates a given state.
 At each turn, the agent will simulate every play possible among play, discard and hint actions.
-The action with the best expected reward will be picked.
+The action with the best expected reward will be picked by the function `policy`.

 ### Reward

+The expected reward of a given state is evaluated using knowledge of the game state.
+Briefly, it gives positive points for :
++ finished firework
++ card placed
++ hot card discovered
++ useful card discovered
++ useless (discardable) card discovered

+And negative points for :
++ storm token used
++ note token used
++ hot card discarded
++ useful card discarded

 ## Results